 The OLPP rule is now being subverted by the influence of industrial agriculture ignoring 14 years of very public and transparent deliberation that has clarified and codified animal welfare practices in organic food production into a fully vetted standard with overwhelming support of both the organic industry and the American people.
 The rule gives the public the confidence that when they make organic food choices they are also making humane choices.

-But this is not the agenda of the industrial food-product industry.
-Quoted in the publication Sustainable Pulse, George Siemon, CEO of Organic Valley, who convened the cosigners to the open letter, said: “We have seen industrial agriculture fight against animal welfare again and again, whether it is cage-free or ending gestation crates.
+But this is not the agenda of food industrialists and profiteers.
+In the publication Sustainable Pulse, George Siemon, CEO of Organic Valley, who was instrumental in convening the cosigners to the open letter, said: “We have seen industrial agriculture fight against animal welfare again and again, whether it is cage-free or ending gestation crates.
 They don’t want any expectations for animal welfare in agriculture, period.”